Applications for the Beyond the Range - Professional Experience Grants are now closed.

 Offers of grants will be made once the selection process has been completed.
 Offers will be conditional until confirmation of professional experience placement in an eligible school is provided.

-Grant offers will be for Semester 1 or 2 in 2015 and cannot be deferred or used in any semester other than the one for which the grant was offered.
+Grant offers cannot be deferred or used in any semester other than the one for which the grant was offered.

-Lump sum grant payments will be paid within the two-three weeks prior to departure, provided all the required documentation has been submitted to the department.
+Lump sum grant payments will generally be paid two weeks prior to departure, provided all required documentation has been submitted to the department no less than six weeks prior to the placement.
 Grant funds can be used at the recipient's discretion, however, they are intended to be used to assist with expenses related to the placement, such as travel, accommodation and living expenses.

 Scholarship and grant recipients are encouraged to seek independent financial advice regarding taxation matters and self-education expenses.
-Information about the taxation on scholarships and grants is available from the ATO website.
+Information about the taxation on scholarships and grants is available from the Australian Tax Office website.

 Recipients who withdraw from their studies or their professional experience after payment of the grant may be required to repay some or all of the funds.

-Eligible Beyond the Range schools are located in any of the seven Regions within Queensland but must have an EQ Zone of "rural" or "remote".
-A Queensland state schools geographic table detail a list of schools and their EQ Zones and Regions.
-Regional maps are also available to assist with location considerations.
+Eligible Beyond the Range schools are located in any of the four outer regions within Queensland but must have an Education Queensland Zone of "rural" or "remote".

 Additional support or financial assistance may be available from other sources including the applicant's higher education institution or the Isolated Children's Parents' Association (ICPA).
 Schools may be able to connect recipients with Local Accommodation Committees (LAC) to assist with inquiries regarding affordable accommodation options.